Xoxoday Plum Rewards and Incentives Now a Spotlight Solution Available on SAP® Store

-SAN FRANCISCO, Dec.
-14, 2021 /PRNewswire/ -- Xoxoday today announced the recognition of its Xoxoday Plum Rewards and Incentives offering as a spotlight solution on SAP® Store.
+BENGALURU, India, Dec.
+15, 2021 /PRNewswire/ -- Xoxoday announced the recognition of its Xoxoday Plum Rewards and Incentives offering as a spotlight solution on SAP® Store.
 Originally published on SAP Store in 2019, Xoxoday Plum's status as a spotlight solution was awarded based on its strong performance and customer support.
 Integrated with SAP® SuccessFactors® Compensation, the Xoxoday Plum solution helps businesses that use SAP technologies create a gratifying rewards redemption experience to engage and delight their employees.
-Xoxoday Plum also helps them gain immediate value and ROI from investments into SAP solutions.
+It also helps them gain immediate value and ROI from investments into SAP solutions.

 "The recognition of Xoxoday Plum as a spotlight solution on SAP Store has come at an exciting time for us – during the festival season," said Manoj Agarwal, co-founder, Xoxoday Plum.
 "We have already seen an increased velocity in our pipelines and we are looking forward to a very fruitful partnership with SAP."